jack-bradshaw/Spyglass/README.md

 The Spyglass framework generates code at compile-time, performs compile-time validation, and makes absolutely no reflective calls at runtime.
 This eliminates several classes of bugs and makes runtime performance no different from code written by hand.

 ## Compatibility
-The Spyglass framework is compatible with all versions of Android.
+The Spyglass framework is compatible with Android 14 and up.

 ## Licensing
 This library is licensed under the Apache v2.0 licence.
 Have a look at [the license](LICENSE) for details.